sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/okt/1/fclabels-2.0.markdown

 [`point`](http://hackage.haskell.org/package/fclabels/docs/Data-Label-Mono.html#v:point)
 function.

-Using the view we can now use to 3-tuples to manipulate addresses.
+Using the view we can now use 3-tuples to manipulate addresses.

 ```Haskell
 > let addr = Address "-" ("Neude", 1)